ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 \tag{8.6}
 \end{equation}

+$$
-$$1.
-Given the following discrete kernel in the X direction, what would be the equivalent Y direction?$$
+1. Given the following discrete kernel in the X direction, what would be the equivalent Y direction?
+$$

 K = \frac{1}{2} \begin{bmatrix}
 -1 & 1 \\\\